EOSIO/welcome/docs/60_protocol-guides/index.md

 ---
-content_title: EOSIO Protocol Guides
+content_title: Protocol Guides
-link_text: EOSIO Protocol Guides
+link_text: Protocol Guides
 ---

 The EOSIO Protocol section describes how the `EOSIO platform` actually works and can be split into two layers.
 The core which is open source and implemented in `C++` and system which is implemented in smart contracts running on the core.